From tradition to transition: Exploring LCP Delta’s role in decarbonising the River Thames

 - Infrastructure location: Where is charging infrastructure required, and how can it be deployed effectively?

-- Grid impact: Can the local energy network support the additional demand from electrified vessels?
+- Grid impact: Ensuring the local energy network has all the information to support the additional demand from electric vessels.

-Clearly, for operators whose vessels are in constant use, ensuring a large enough battery to power them throughout the day is critical.
+For operators whose vessels are in constant use, ensuring there is a large enough battery to power them throughout the day is critical.
 Meanwhile, others may have the flexibility to make quick 'top-ups' at strategically placed charging points.
-Electric Thames is solving these questions by designing an electrified network of piers and quays, equipped with chargepoints to deliver the necessary power.
-By engaging with vessel operators and analysing vessel traffic data, we are gaining insight into the operational patterns of different types of vessels.
+Electric Thames is addressing these questions by designing an electrified network of piers and quays equipped with chargepoints to deliver the necessary power.
+By engaging with vessel operators and analysing vessel traffic data, we are gaining insight into the operational patterns of the different types of vessels.

 Figure 1: Traffic heatmap of all vessels operating on the Thames on 08/03/24 at 5AM GMT (top) and 5PM GMT (bottom).

-Importantly, the data is showing us what journeys are being made, when they are being made, and where the vessels would need to charge.
-By carefully considering these factors, as well as any network reinforcement requirements, Electric Thames is mapping a clean-powered pathway for decarbonised vessels to operate seamlessly.
+The data provides insight into the journeys being made, when they occur and where vessels will need to charge.
+By carefully analysing these factors, along with any necessary network upgrades, Electric Thames is creating a clean-powered pathway for decarbonised vessels to operate seamlessly.

 Floating flexibility

-One of the most promising findings from the project's Discovery phase is the potential value of B2G technology.
-As well as providing operators with the opportunity to reduce their operational costs by selling unused power back to the grid, B2G brings a system benefit to the network.
+The project is exploring the potential value of B2G technology.
+B2G brings a system benefit to the network and provides operators with the opportunity to reduce their operational costs by selling unused power back to the grid.

 Here's how it works: